 - After the letters are on add a layer or two of Mod Podge all over the crate.
 This gives the crate a finishing touch and helps smooth out any rough parts.
 Let dry completely ( overnight is always a good bet) and add some books!

 - Since we made this our book crate has not budged from the hearth.
+But, it would look great wherever you choose to organize your books.
 She picks out books to look at alone, ones for me to read and my favorite ones for her brother to read to her after dinner.